Cocycle superrigidity from higher rank lattices to $\mathrm{Out}(F_N)$: Cocycle rigidity for outer automorphism groups

 If $\Sigma^c$ is disconnected, denoting by $\Sigma_1$ and $\Sigma_2$ its connected components, then $H$ has a finite index subgroup $H^0$ (fixing $c$ without reversing its orientation) for which there is a morphism $H^0\to\Mod^*(\Sigma_1)\times\Mod^*(\Sigma_2)$, whose kernel is at most cyclic (generated by a twist about $c$).
 The proof then goes by induction as in the previous case using Proposition \ref{extension} and the fact that $\xi(\Sigma_1),\xi(\Sigma_2)<\xi(\Sigma)$.

-We now assume that $\Sigma$ is non-orientable.
-If $\Sigma$ is closed, then by \cite[Lemma~4]{Fuj}, denoting by $\hat{\Sigma}$ an orientable double cover of $\Sigma$, the group $\Mod^*(\Sigma)$ has a finite-index subgroup that embeds in $\Mod^*(\hat{\Sigma})$.
+We now assume that $\Sigma$ is closed and non-orientable.
+If $\Sigma$ is a projective plane or a Klein bottle then its mapping class group is finite.
+Otherwise, by \cite[Lemma~4]{Fuj}, denoting by $\hat{\Sigma}$ an orientable double cover of $\Sigma$, the group $\Mod^*(\Sigma)$ has a finite-index subgroup that embeds in $\Mod^*(\hat{\Sigma})$.
 The conclusion then follows from the orientable case.

-The case where $\Sigma$ is non-closed can be derived from the case where $\Sigma$ is closed using the short exact sequence given in \cite[Lemma~6]{Fuj} and Proposition \ref{extension}.\footnote{Notice that when $\Sigma$ is non-closed, the mapping class group $\Mod^*(\Sigma)$ is also a subgroup of $\Out(F_N)$, so the conclusion also follows from Corollary~\ref{cor:free} in this case.} \end{proof}
+If $\Sigma$ is a non-orientable surface with punctures, one can use the Birman exact sequence given in \cite[Lemma~6]{Fuj} and apply Proposition \ref{extension} to reduce to the case of a closed surface.
+Alternatively, the mapping class group $\Mod^*(\Sigma)$ is also a subgroup of $\Out(F_N)$, so the conclusion also follows from Corollary~\ref{cor:free} in this case. \end{proof}